borkdude/itunes2dropbox/README.md

 ITUNES 2 DROPBOX
 ================

-Share the current playing song or selected songs from iTunes to your Dropbox public folder.
+Share the current playing song or one selected song from iTunes to your Dropbox public folder.
 A public link will be copied to the clip board for instant sharing.
 Written in applescript, so Mac only.

 **DISCLAIMER: Use at your own risk and responsibility.
 The author of this script does not take any responsibility for its usage by other